gianninasd/python-demo/README.md

 Python-demo
 ================
-A Python script to call a REST API and perform a card payment.
+A Python script to call a REST API and perform a card payment using pool threading for parallel processing.

 ## Pre-requisites
 * Install Python 3.7.1